-The child of God has, more or less, all these propensities working within.
-There was a time I should not have believed it, if this had been told me.
-But I now know it, and it is from knowing what I have in my own heart that I can read others.
-I know your hearts by mine.
+Now, I say, the child of God has all these propensities working in him.
+At one time I should not have believed it, if this had been told me; but I know it, and it is from knowing what I have in my own heart, that I can read others.
+I know your heart by mine.
 From painful experience I know there is idolatry in every man's heart.
-But what a mercy it is to be turned to God from all these, from all these idols, to serve the living and true God.
+One has one thing for an idol, another something different.
+What is my idol, may not be yours; I know it by the thoughts and affections of the mind, which most run after.
+But what a mercy it is, that we turn to God from all these, turn from all these idols to serve the living and true God.
 When is this?
-No man can turn till the Lord makes him.
+No man will, until the Lord makes him.
 Then his prayer is, "Turn thou me, and I shall be turned."
-This was the prayer of the prophet Jeremiah.
-When the Lord is pleased to turn us then we shall be turned.
-Something like our blessed Lord, when he turned and looked upon Peter; what was the effect?
+This was the prayer of the ancient prophet Jeremiah.
+When the Lord is pleased to turn us, then we shall be turned.
+Something like our blessed Lord, when he turned and looked upon Peter, what was the effect?
 It broke Peter's heart; he went out and wept bitterly.
 As the Lord is pleased to turn the king's heart as rivers of water, which way he will, so he turns the heart of his children.

-What a blessed thing it is now and then to be turned to God from these idols, to feel the misery, wretchedness, and dissatisfaction which these idols cause!
-There is something in idolatry so debasing, so unsatisfying, which makes a man thoroughly miserable, when he has been indulging in it, worshipping his idols, and his heart departing from the living God.
+What a blessed thing it is, now and then, to be turned to God from these idols; to feel the misery, wretchedness, and dissatisfaction which these idols cause.
+There is something in idolatry which is so debasing, so unsatisfying; it makes a man so thoroughly miserable, when he has been indulging in idolatry, worshipping his idols, and his heart departing from the living God.

-When the Lord, in mercy, by his gracious Spirit and presence, turns to us, then we are turned from idols, and serve the living God.
+The Lord in mercy does sometimes by his gracious Spirit and presence turn to us; when he turns, then we turn from idols, and serve the living God.
 What is it to serve the living and true God?
-The apostle says.
-"Whom I serve with my spirit in the gospel of his Son" (Rom.
-1:9.

-First to serve God in spirit, not with our bodies, because we may be serving God with our bodies and serving the devil with our souls.
-There is a great deal of wickedness committed on a man's knees.
-A man may be on his knees, and his heart in all manner of wickedness: a man may sit in a chapel, hearing a sermon and his heart practising all manner of abomination.
+The apostle says, "Whom I serve with my spirit in the gospel of his Son."
+First, to serve God in spirit, not with our bodies; because we may be serving God with our bodies, and serving the devil with our souls.
+There is a great deal of wickedness committed on a man's knees: a man may be on his knees, and his heart in all manner of wickedness; a man may sit in a chapel hearing a sermon, and his heart practising all manner of abominations.
 That is serving God with the lips, but not with the spirit.
-In other words, being made partakers of that blessed Spirit, serving him in spirit, from a feeling, believing, affectionate heart; serving in the newness of the spirit, not in the oldness of the letter; serving him with some manifestations of mercy and love to the soul.
-This is to "serve in the spirit in the gospel of his Son."
-See how much is contained in these words, what marks of grace the apostle here sets up.
-To turn to God from these idols, to serve the living and true God, because the living and true God is served with the spirit in the gospel of his Son.
-If God is not served with the spirit in the gospel, it is merely bodily exercise, not evangelical obedience, not gospel obedience, but obedience in the letter, an obedience according to the beggarly elements of the law.
-What a mercy, then, to be able to serve God in spirit, to have the proud heart brought down, willing to serve God!
+In other words, being made partakers of that blessed Spirit; serving him in spirit, from a feeling, believing, affectionate heart; serving in the newness of the Spirit, not in the oldness of the letter, with some manifestations of mercy and love to the soul; this is to serve in the Spirit in the gospel of his Son.